Combinatorial aspects of the quantized universal enveloping algebra of $\mathfrak{sl}_{n+1}(\mathbb{C})$: An R -matrix for Uhsln+1

-We carry out the program of \S\ref{S:Rmorphism} to construct an \(\sR\)-matrix for \(\Uhsl{n+1}\).
-An \emph{ansatz} for \(\sR\) can be constructed from first principles through general reasoning about straightening relations, as was done for \(\Uhsl{2}\).
-Alternatively, and more efficiently, we use the general principle that objects in semisimple Lie algebras can be built by appropriately combining ingredients from constituent \(\fsl_2\) to obtain an \emph{ansatz} for \(\sR\) here.
-This principle, together with the form of \(\sR\) given in Theorem~\ref{T:Rmorphism1}, leads us to propose the following Ansatz for the form of \(\sR\) in \(\Uhsl{n+1}\):
+Reasoning similar to that in~\S\ref{SSS:R-ansatz} can be used to construct an ansatz for \(\sR\) in the \(\Uhsl{n+1}\) case.
+Alternatively, and more efficiently, we use the general principle that objects in semisimple Lie algebras can be built by appropriately combining ingredients from constituent \(\fsl_2\) to obtain an ansatz for \(\sR\) here.
+This principle, together with the form of \(\sR\) given in Theorem~\ref{T:Rmorphism1}, leads us to propose the following ansatz for the form of \(\sR\) in \(\Uhsl{n+1}\):